DoktorSAS/NoModulePowershell/0 - Documentation/DataStructure/HashMap.md

 ## Set-HashMap

-Adds a key-value pair to a hashtable.
+Adds a key-Value pair to a hashtable.

 | Argument | Type      | Mandatory | Description                         | Example Value |
 |----------|-----------|-----------|-------------------------------------|---------------|